tallcomponents/content/guide/tallpdf/sections.md

 #### CrossreferenceSection

 CrossreferenceSection is a class that specializes Section.
 An instance of this class can be added to the Document.Sections collection just as a normal Section.
 The CrossreferenceSection lets you generated sections such as a ‘Table of Contents’, a ‘List of Tables’ or ‘List of Figures’.
-See Section CrossreferenceSection in Chapter <a href="context-fields">Context Fields</a> for more details.
+See Section CrossreferenceSection in Chapter [Context Fields](context-fields) for more details.